MidlightDDK/DataScienceProjects/Page_View_Time_Series_Visualizer/Page_View_Time_Series_Visualizer.md

 These box plots pretty much confirm the hypothesis given by looking at the 2 previous plots.
 Looking at the Year-wise Box Plot, we can see that the overall Page Views are increasing as the years pass.
-Looking at the Month-Wise Box Plot, we can see that the number of Page views are higher at the end of the year, with higher peaks.
+Looking at the Month-Wise Box Plot, we can see that the number of Page views is higher at the end of the year, with higher peaks.